yogeshpaliyal/awesome-android-tooling/README.md

 ![Group 1 from Figma](https://github.com/user-attachments/assets/94043874-cea7-49a9-a284-28d8cfa054eb)

 Awesome Android tooling!
-Discover a curated list of top libraries, frameworks, and utilities for building, testing, and optimizing your Android apps.
+Discover a curated list of tools that can be helpful building, testing, and optimizing your Android apps.
 Boost your development workflow and app quality with these essential resources.

 ---